C1 Radio

 How does this portray BBC's Remit - Educates people on prison and what it does, on plays and living in a van on the streets or in bad living conditions, modern slavery.
 Informs people on rural life community, close relationships and entertains people with the over the top drama.

-How does this episode show the impact of social or cultural contexts - Living in a can (cant afford a house), slavery (modern), pantomime and pub (community)
+How does this episode show the impact of social or cultural contexts - Living in a van (cant afford a house), slavery (modern), pantomime and pub (community)

 Audience appeal -